tektoncd/pipeline/docs/developers/README.md

 ## How are resources shared between tasks

-`PipelineRun` uses PVC to share resources between tasks.
+`PipelineRun` uses PVC to share `PipelineResources` between tasks.
 PVC volume is mounted on path `/pvc` by PipelineRun.

 - If a resource in a task is declared as output then the `TaskRun` controller adds a step to copy each output resource to the directory path